 “Proper paver restoration goes beyond just pressure washing the surface.”

 1. Incorrect Amount of Water Pressure and Incorrect Tools

-Missing Joint Sand – Another common issue with incorrect amount of water pressure is the removal of joint sand and damage to the paver surface.
-When joint sand is removed, this leaves your pavers very unstable and at a high risk for shifting.
+Missing Joint Sand – Another common issue with an incorrect amount of water pressure is the removal of joint sand and damage to the paver surface.
+When joint sand is removed, this leaves your pavers very unstable and at high risk for shifting.
 Missing joint sand also allows room for weeds to grow in between your pavers or water to penetrate below the joint sand.
 Joint sand is a crucial part of your paver system and it is always necessary to ensure your joint sand is refilled after pressure washing to ensure maximum stability.
 Unfortunately, this service is not always offered or prioritized by generic pressure washing companies.

 2. Harsh Cleaners

 Cleaning chemicals that are not specifically designed for use on pavers can cause permanent discoloration and other unsightly interactions.
 Generic cleaning products are often too harsh for pavers and can eat away at the aggregates and color pigments, leaving you with a more stained or uneven surface than before.

 At PaverWash, we use top of the line, powerful flat surface machines specifically designs for pavers.